-For these reasons, it is necessary to study whether the scientific method influences the character of elementary school students of Social Science in the Lampung province of Indonesia.
+For these reasons, it is necessary to study wcientific method infl the character of elementary school students of Social Science in the Lampung province of Indonesia.
 Elementary schools are the most basic institutions for shaping the character of future citizens.

-LITERATURE REVIEW

-Learning in schools should be oriented to academic activities that tend to not only cognitive domains, but also the affective domain.
+LITERATURE REVIEW Learning in schools should be oriented to academic activities that tend to not only cognitive domains, but also the affective domain.

 These activities should target social competence, emotions, and ethics, because doing so will contribute to students' quality of life (Cheung & Lee, 2010; Cohen, 2006).
-This can be done by means of the scientific method, although the scientific method has generally been used only by science teachers.
-Learning by the scientific method involves students conducting observations, proposing a hypothesis, and testing that hypothesis by means of experimentation (Raven et al., 2008).
-The scientific method refers to a set of assumptions, attitudes, and procedures used to investigate, pose questions, and draw conclusions (Hockenbury & Hockenbury, 2000; Mc Murry & Fay, 2008).
+This can be done by means of the scientific method, the method generally been used only by science teachers.
+Learning the method students conducting observations, proposing a hypothesis, and testing that hypothesis by means of experimentation (Raven et al., 2008).

+The method to set 1550 of assumptions, attitudes, and procedures used to investigate, pose questions, and draw conclusions (Hockenbury & Hockenbury, 2000; Mc Murry & Fay, 2008).
 The scientific method is a method of collecting data that relies on the assumption that knowledge is built from observation and that knowledge is a truth (Ferrante, 2008).

-Students using the method will make observations, ask questions, formulate hypotheses, search for the evidence to test hypotheses, and develop theories (Keyes, 2010; Wicander & Monroe, 2006).
-The scientific method will familiarize the students for scientific and critical thinking that begins with observation activities, proposing hypotheses, and experimenting.
+Students using the method will make observations, ask questions, formulate hypotheses, search for the evidence to test hypotheses, and develop theories (Keyes, 2010; Wicander & Monroe, The method critical thinking that begins with observation activities, proposing hypotheses, and experimenting.
 Character education includes three aspects of knowledge (cognitive), feeling, and action.

 This is in accordance with Park's opinion (2017), that cognitive ability positively supports tripartite character, that is, interpersonal, intrapersonal, and intellectual personality.
 Zarinpoush's (2000); Blanchette (2010), and Smith (2017) research shows that reasoning and mood affect a person's moral behavior and enrich the understanding of moral education.
 Students with good behavior exhibit more moral and emotional sensitivity than children who engage in bad behavior.
-Furthermore, the empathy component is stronger in encouraging prosocial behavior and inhibiting antisocial measures than the cognitive component (Lonigro, 2014).

-The moral dilemma raises judgment and affects reasoning, which in turn affects the process of moral judgment, requiring the empathy of teachers, and teachers to package the values of character education so as to accelerate the change of students' knowledge of the value (Barger, 2013; Beachum, 2013; Senland, 2013; Walker 2015).
+Furthermore, the empathy component is stronger in encouraging prosocial behavior and inhibiting antisocial measures than the cognitive component (Lonigro, 2014). and affects reasoning, which in turn affects the empathy of teachers, and teachers to package the values of character education so as to accelerate the change of students' knowledge of the value (Barger, 2013; Beachum, 2013; Senland, 2013; Walker 2015).
 Moral learning will shape the character of the child.

-The level of reasoning in view of the moral object will affect the feelings, goals, and actions.
+The level of reasoning in feelings, goals, and actions.
 Teachers should remember this wisely, because knowledge of morals will affect the moral response that is awakened to the child.
 Moral learning should be interesting, so it will affect the habits and willingness to behave well (Nucci, 2014).

 Kohlberg's theory of moral development explores the role of cognition and emotion, although the focus is cognition.
-Contemporary post-formal theory leads to the conclusion that skills resulting from cognitive affective integration facilitate consistency between moral judgment and moral behavior.
+Contemporary post-formal theory leads to the conclusion that skills resulting from cognitive affective integration facilitate and moral behavior.
 The development model of the four moral components for development describes these skills in particular.
-Components, moral motivation, moral sensitivity, moral reasoning and moral character, operate as a multidimensional process that facilitates moral development and then encourages moral behavior (Morton, 2006).